 It is estimated that 700,000 people globally die from drug-resistant infections yearly.
 Unless major actions are taken this number is projected to rise to 10 million yearly by 2050 at an economic impact of 100 trillion dollars per year.
 This chapter summarizes facts, controversial issues and suggested practices to control the emergence of drug resistance in the healthcare setting.

 The inappropriate use of antimicrobials in human medicine is widespread.
 This has a direct impact on antimicrobial resistance, one of the greatest threats to global health, food security, and development today.
-This chapter summarizes the principals of antimicrobial stewardship to optimize clinical outcomes while minimizing unintended consequences of antimicrobial use, including toxicity, the selection of pathogenic organisms (such as Clostridium difficile), and the emergence of resistance.
+This chapter summarizes the principals of antimicrobial stewardship to optimize clinical outcomes while minimizing unintended consequences of antimicrobial use, including toxicity, the selection of pathogenic organisms (such as Clostridioides difficile), and the emergence of resistance.